Operation Vigorous: Analysis

 In 1960, Ian Playfair, the British official historian, wrote that the relationship of the "battle for supplies" with the land war reached a climax in the second half of 1942.
 Far from the Eighth Army capturing airfields to the west in the Cyrenaican bulge, it had been defeated at Gazala while Operation Julius was on and lost the landing grounds to the east.
 The disaster at Gazala had led to the military forces on Malta trying to save Egypt rather than vice versa.
 Convoy MW 11 had been a "disappointing operation" and turned back because the British and US air attacks on the Italian battlefleet had failed to inflict the damage hoped.
 Force A could not hope to defeat it in a surface action, a view echoed by Greene and Massignani in 2003.

 By the time that the Italian battleships had been ordered back, the convoy and escorts lacked the ammunition to continue and seven long-range Beaufighters had been lost, depriving Vigorous of air cover while beyond the reach of short-range fighters.
-Communications had been inadequate, with some signals taking too long to arrive but Playfair wrote that without airfields in the west of Cyrenaica, even quick and accurate reports would not have compensated.
+Communications had been inadequate, with some signals taking too long to arrive but Playfair wrote that without airfields in the west of Cyrenaica, even quick and accurate reports would be of no help.
 Six freighters in Vigorous and Harpoon had been sunk and nine forced to return to port.
-Two ships of Operation Harpoon reached Malta and delivered 15000 LT of supplies, which with a decent harvest might keep the population of Malta fed until September but the depletion of aviation fuel led to fighters being give priority over the offensive force.
-Transit flights through Malta except for Beaufort torpedo bombers was suspended, only close range air attacks on easy targets were to be permitted and fuel for the fighters was to be carried to Malta by submarine.
+Two ships of Operation Harpoon reached Malta and delivered 15000 LT of supplies, that, with a decent harvest, might keep the population of Malta fed until September.
+The depletion of aviation fuel led to fighters being give priority over the offensive force.
+Transit flights through Malta except for Beaufort torpedo bombers was suspended, only close range air attacks on easy targets were permitted and fuel for the fighters was carried to Malta by submarine.